LICENSE#: CCC1335003 | CGC1539879

 Residential homeowners should be clear about cleanup and daily crew management.
 Commercial clients need formal scopes of work, set reporting schedules, and possible bond requirements.

 Planning a roofing project soon?
-Here’s how to get ready for roofing work the smart way.
+Start by learning how to hire a roofing contractor the smart way.

 How Needs Differ: Residential vs. Commercial Roofing Projects